 OrganizationOrganizing things into abstract categories.
 For example, the cultural convention of organizing days into weekdays and weekends.
 These are both abstract concepts that can't be tied back to anything physical.

-Divergent ThinkingDivergent thinking is the process of using the imagination to create novel solutions to problems such as a farmer who identifies a companion planting that allows artichokes to thrive in acidic soil.Developing an analogy that simplifies a complex problem.
+Divergent ThinkingDivergent thinking is the process of using the imagination to create novel solutions to problems such as a farmer who identifies a companion planting that allows artichokes to thrive in acidic soil.analogy that simplifies a complex problem.
 For example, Galileo's Ship is a thought experiment that says that if you drop a cannon ball from the mast of a moving ship, it should fall directly below where it was dropped and that this location is not influenced by the speed or direction of the ship.
 This was developed by Galileo Galilei in 1632 to counter the prevailing argument at the time that if the Earth where really rotating an object dropped from a high location would not fall directly beneath where it was dropped because the Earth would have moved.
 It is now known that the Earth does rotate and that the principle of relativity validates the predictions of the Galileo's Ship thought experiment.

 EmotionsEmotions are mental states that color all thinking.
 The ability to think about the emotional impact of things is a type of abstract thinking.
 For example, a public speaker who is able to craft and deliver a message that builds feelings of trust, anticipation, joy and astonishment in an audience.